To learn everything you need to know about Twitch streaming, check out our Twitch page!

 The common complaints” Twitch won’t let me change my username” or” I can’t change Twitch username” are going to be a thing of the past after this article that will demonstrate the step-by-step process to resolving this problem within a matter of minutes.

-Post 8 of 9 in the Account Setup
+Post 4 of 4 in the Twitch FAQ

 Check if You Are Eligible for Name Change

 Before we dive deeper into how to update Twitch username, we need to see if you qualify for a name change, to begin with!